-The Scandinavian leadership model is a global asset
+The Scandinavian leadership model is a global asset for attracting talents

 Promoting the Danish and Scandinavian model of leadership makes a great deal of sense – because it makes it easier for Danish companies to recruit new talent.
 Strong values are our strength, says CEO Per Kogut from leading IT company NNIT